We’ve all had ‘the talk.’

 - intermittent serving rotations

-13 tips for preventing student ministry volunteer burnout
+13 tips for preventing youth ministry small group leader burnout

-While I sure don’t have all the answers and have struggled through some of these before, here are some ideas I’ve tried, read, or heard about that go a long way in avoiding volunteer burnout.
+While I sure don’t have all the answers and have struggled through some of these before, here are some ideas I’ve tried, read, or heard about that go a long way in avoiding volunteer or small group leader burnout.

 1. Make sure each small group leader knows when they’re done